ColleagueRiley/Clipboard-Copy-Paste/README.md

 # RGFW Under the Hood: Clipboard Copy/Paste
 # Introduction
-Reading and writing to the clipboard using low-level APIs can be a bit tricky.
+Reading and writing to the clipboard using low-level APIs can be tricky.
 There are a bunch of steps required.
-This tutorial aims to simplify the process so you can easily read and write to the clipboard yourself using the low level APIs.
+This tutorial simplifies the process so you can easily read and write to the clipboard using the low-level APIs.

-The tutorial is based on RGFW's source code and its ussage of the low level APIs.
+The tutorial is based on RGFW's source code and its usage of the low-level APIs.

 # Overview